flirtman/NextSimpleStarter/readme.md

 ## Getting Started

+- nvm use 18.2.0
+- yarn install
-- First, run the development server with `npm run dev`.
+- First, run the development server with `yarn dev`.
 - Navigate to [http://localhost:3000](http://localhost:3000) on your browser.
 - Start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.